tcurdt/jdeb/README.md

 [![Build Status](https://secure.travis-ci.org/tcurdt/jdeb.png)](http://travis-ci.org/tcurdt/jdeb)

-# Debian packages in java
+# Debian packages in Java

 This library provides an Ant task and a Maven plugin to create Debian packages from Java builds in a truly cross platform manner.
 Build your Debian packages on any platform that has Java support.
-Windows, Linux - it does not require additional native tools installed.
-The API underneath is well abstracted can easily be adopted for other areas as well.
+Windows, Linux, OS X - it doesn't require additional native tools installed.
+The API underneath is well abstracted and can easily be adopted for other areas as well.

-Check the documentation on how to use it with [maven](http://github.com/tcurdt/jdeb/blob/master/docs/maven.md) or [ant](http://github.com/tcurdt/jdeb/blob/master/docs/ant.md).
+Check the documentation on how to use it with [Maven](http://github.com/tcurdt/jdeb/blob/master/docs/maven.md) or [Ant](http://github.com/tcurdt/jdeb/blob/master/docs/ant.md).
 Especially don't forget to check out the [examples](http://github.com/tcurdt/jdeb/blob/master/src/examples/).
 Current [javadocs](http://tcurdt.github.com/jdeb/release/1.0.1/apidocs/) and a source [xref](http://tcurdt.github.com/jdeb/release/1.0.1/xref/) is also available.